Good Times Are Just Around the Bend at this classic Southern Plantation House: Kevin Kelly’s Dream come true.

 Lieutenant Governor of Louisiana Billy Nungesser and other distinguished guests gathered with plantation owner/businessman Kevin Kelly, for a “topping off” ceremony back for the new museum, which the not-for-profit 501c3 Houmas House Foundation, along with national and federal programs, are now building along Louisiana’s famed River Road, a slender byway along which a dozen historic Louisiana plantations still stand (tours of all of these are available year-round).

-But don’t wait until the museum opens next year to visit this already extraordinary estate.
 There’s already so much to do and see at Houmas House plantation now that you’ll want to spend at least half a day here.

 Springtime and early summer are spectacular seasons in Southern Louisiana, and these are the perfect time to enjoy the gardens of Houmas House, just 50 miles outside New Orleans and about 25 miles outside Baton Rouge, easily accessible by car or tour bus (picking up guests at most New Orleans hotels).